How to decline an inheritance and its consequences

 Bequeathed Assets May Be Declined in Part

-On the contrary of inheritance based purely on the Inheritance Code, one may decline bequeathed property only partially if they so wish, without any negative taxation ramifications.
-In such cases the inheritance tax will be paid only of the percentage of the assets the beneficiary receives.
-The beneficiary thus may decide whether they want to accept all the assets that are bequeathed to them, only some percentage of them or if they merely wish to retain the right of possession.
+On the contrary of intestate inheritance based purely on the Inheritance Code, one may decline bequeathed property only partially if they so wish, without any negative taxation ramifications.
+In such cases, the inheritance tax will be paid only of the percentage of the assets the beneficiary receives.
+The beneficiary thus may decide whether they want to accept all the assets that are bequeathed to them, only some percentage of them or if they merely wish to retain the right of possession only instead of title.
 If a beneficiary under a will refuses certain assets or a percentage of the inheritance, clauses in the will are followed to determine who the secondary beneficiary is.
 Should there be no instructions in the will, it may be interpreted in a more general manner in order to figure out who the testator has wished to receive property.
 If no such person is found the legal beneficiary receives the property that the legatee has refused.

 Pros and Cons of Declining an Inheritance